 in program design and implementation.
 Several evaluations are ongoing and so data is not yet available (Ethiopia-Tigray; Zimbabwe HSCT; Malawi SCT 2013-14).
 Program impacts at secondary level range from 5 to 12 percentage points.
-These effect sizes compare favorably to effect sizes from conditional cash transfer programs around the world as reported in Kenya CT-OVC Evaluation team1, despite the fact that the SSA programs tend not to be conditional, a conclusion that is also reached in a Campbell Systematic Review on conditional and unconditional cash transfers.2
+These effect sizes compare favourably to effect sizes from conditional cash transfer programs around the world as reported in Kenya CT-OVC Evaluation team1, despite the fact that the SSA programs tend not to be conditional, a conclusion that is also reached in a Campbell Systematic Review on conditional and unconditional cash transfers.2

-2 Baird, S. Francisco Ferreira, Berk Ozler & Michael Woolcock (2013).
+- 1 Kenya CT-OVC Evaluation Team (2012).
+The impact of Kenya's Cash Transfer for Orphans and Vulnerable Children on human capital, Journal of Development Effectiveness, 4:1,38-49. - 2 Baird, S. Francisco Ferreira, Berk Ozler & Michael Woolcock (2013).
 Relative Effectiveness of Conditional and Unconditional Cash Transfers for Schooling in Developing Countries: A Systematic Review.
 Campbell Systematic Reviews 2013:8.